angezprz/PROJECT/README.md

-# 📂 Machine Learning Projects
+# 📂 🚀 Data Science Portfolio

 A curated collection of end-to-end machine learning projects showcasing my skills in **data preprocessing, model development, evaluation, and deployment-ready workflows**.
 Each project is fully self-contained with its own code, data pipeline, and documentation.